On the topology of the limit sets of non-autonomous iterated function systems

 Autonomous fractal squares have been extensively studied in the literature.
 Their topological properties have been widely investigated, including (total dis)connectedness \cite{Ro}, Lipschitz equivalence \cite{LL, RW}, and H\"older equivalence \cite{ZL}.
 In a notable contribution, Xiao \cite{Xiao} investigated conditions under which an autonomous fractal square has finitely many connected components.
 While Xiao's approach was partly a reworking of Sumi's theory, he introduced new ideas that enabled a precise count of the number of components.
 See also the survey \cite{LR} by Luo and Rao.

-In this paper, we develop a homology theory for non-autonomous IFSs and apply it to the study of non-autonomous fractal squares.
+In this paper, we develop a topological theory for random IFSs and apply it to the study of non-autonomous fractal squares.
 We establish conditions under which the limit set is (totally dis)connected.
 Our result provides an answer to an analog of Mandelbrot’s percolation problem (to be reviewed in the next subsection).